 “In 1982, Enjoh Santyuutei released a Japanese-language cover of the song.
-Lowe’s Brinsley Schwarz band-mate Ian Gomm recorded his version of ‘Cruel to be Kind’ in 1998 for the album Crazy for You (which would also be included on the 2005 Nick Lowe tribute album Lowe Profile, and Marshall Crenshaw & Christine Ohlman covered the song in 2001 for the Nick Lowe tribute album Labour of Love: The Music of Nick Lowe.
+Lowe’s Brinsley Schwarz band-mate. and song co-writer, Ian Gomm recorded his version of ‘Cruel to be Kind’ in 1997 for the album Crazy for You (which would also be included on the 2005 Nick Lowe tribute album Lowe Profile, and Marshall Crenshaw & Christine Ohlman covered the song in 2001 for another tribute album Labour of Love: The Music of Nick Lowe.
 In 2010, Stavros Michalakakos recorded ‘Cruel to be Kind’ in Greek.”

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.